Short Position Definition: Meaning in Trading and Investing

 What Does Short Position Mean in Simple Terms?

 It means you make money if the price goes down.
-You’re essentially taking a bet against the price (a bearish position) with defined rules for when you’re wrong.
+Think of it as a bet against the price rather than a bet on it rising.

 How Do Beginners Use Short Position?